MicrosoftDocs/dynamics365smb-docs/financials/projects-how-record-job-usage.md

 ---
-title: 'How to: Record Usage for Jobs| Microsoft Docs'
+title: Record Billable and Budgeted Usage of Job Resources| Microsoft Docs
-description: Describes how to record usage of items or resources on jobs.
+description: Describes how to record the consumption or usage of items or resources on jobs to facilitate project management.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP